-Our water system complies with all of the health-based drinking water standards and maximum contaminants levels (MCLs) required by the California Department of Public Health and the USEPA.
+Our water system complies with all of the health-based drinking water standards and maximum contaminants levels (MCLs) required by the California Water Resources Control Board Division of Drinking Water and the USEPA.
 No additional actions are recommended.

-The new law requires that a public hearing be held (which can be part of a regularly scheduled public meeting) for the purpose of accepting and responding to public comment on the report.
-This public hearing will be scheduled as part of our regular board meeting on October 15, 2013 and will be noticed as required for public hearings.
+The law requires that a public hearing be held (which can be part of a regularly scheduled public meeting) for the purpose of accepting and responding to public comment on the report.
+This public hearing will be scheduled as part of our regular board meeting on August 12, 2019 and will be noticed as required for public hearings.

-Signed /
+Signed >

-Renee E. Morquecho Chief Engineer
+Renee E. Morquecho, Ph.D., P.E.
+Chief Engineer

-INDIAN WELLS VALLEY WATER DISTRICT REPORT ON WATER QUALITY RELATIVE TO PUBLIC HEALTH GOALS
+INDIAN WELLS VALLEY WATER DISTRICT 2019 REPORT ON WATER QUALITY RELATIVE TO PUBLIC HEALTH GOALS